voedger/voedger-internals/server/design/sequences.md

 - save the event after cmd exec:
   - `istructs.IIDGenerator` instance is provided to `IEvents.PutPlog()` [here](https://github.com/voedger/voedger/blob/9d400d394607ef24012dead0d59d5b02e2766f7d/pkg/processors/command/impl.go#L307)
   - `istructs.IIDGenerator.Next()` is called to convert rawID->realID for ODoc in arguments and each resulting CUD [here](https://github.com/voedger/voedger/blob/9d400d394607ef24012dead0d59d5b02e2766f7d/pkg/istructsmem/event-types.go#L189)

-## Motivation

-As of March 1, 2025, the sequence implementation has several critical limitations that impact system performance and scalability:

-- **Unbound Memory Growth**: Sequence data for all workspaces is loaded into memory simultaneously, creating a direct correlation between memory usage and the number of workspaces.
-This approach becomes unsustainable as applications scale.

-- **Prolonged Startup Times**: During command processor initialization, a resource-intensive "recovery process" must read and process the entire PLog to determine the last used sequence numbers.
-This causes significant startup delays that worsen as event volume grows.

-The proposed redesign addresses these issues through intelligent caching, background updates, and optimized storage mechanisms that maintain sequence integrity while dramatically improving resource utilization and responsiveness.

 ## Definitions